Acrylic - Clear - Abrasion Resistant

 How fast will this material ship?Orders using this material will ship as fast as same day.
 Find out more.

-Can I get a sample?You can get samples here.
+Can I get a sample?You can get a sample here.

 Design NotesAcrylic is hard and stiff as plastics go.
 It is sensitive to stress concentrations sharing a certain fragility with glass.
 This is most evident if parts are small or thin.
 Details should not be smaller than 1mm/0.04" as they are likely to be too fragile.